-King Charles's coronation: When is the bank holiday and where will it take place?
+King Charles's coronation: When is the bank holiday and what will happen?

-Initial reports suggested it would be significantly less lavish, but in December, reports indicated that the coronation would instead be a spectacle intended to work as an "advertisement" for the UK internationally.
+Initial reports suggested it would be significantly less lavish, but in December, it was claimed the coronation would instead be a spectacle intended to work as an "advertisement" for the UK internationally.

 Here is everything we know about what's planned for the coronation so far: